1001 Albums You Must Hear Before You Die

-1001 Albums You Must Hear Before You Die is a musical reference book first published in 2005 by Universe Publishing.
-Part of the 1001 Before You Die series, it compiles writings and information on albums chosen by a panel of music critics to be the most important, influential, and best in popular music between the 1950s and the 2010s.
+1001 Albums You Must Hear Before You Die is a musical reference book first published in 2005 (with several later editions) by Universe Publishing.
+Part of the 1001 Before You Die series, it compiles writings and information on albums chosen by a panel of music critics to be the most important, influential, and best in popular music between the 1950s and the date of publication.
 The book is edited by Robert Dimery, an English writer and editor who had previously worked for magazines such as Time Out and Vogue.

 Each entry in the book's roughly chronological list of albums is accompanied by a short essay written by a music critic, along with pictures, quotes, and additional information (such as the album's running time and producer).
 Compilations of various artists, and most film soundtracks, are excluded.

 Selection and sorting methodology

 In the book's introduction, general editor Robert Dimery notes that the selections were also intended to bring attention to gifted songwriters.
 Joni Mitchell, Elvis Costello and Nick Cave are named as examples.
 The release dates are chosen from the date the album first released in the artist's home country, and the version is the first one released.
 In most cases, bonus tracks added for later versions are ignored.
 The editors also attempted to ensure that each album profiled was still available for purchase.
 Soundtracks that were not original material from a particular artist were also excluded.